neeraj0631/module-2-ETH-AVAX/README.md

 `error InsufficientBalance(uint256 balance, uint256 withdrawAmount)`: A custom error that is used when a withdrawal amount exceeds the contract balance.

-`checkbalance()`: To check the balance of the user.

 `getbalancefromwalletaddress(address walletAddress)`: It will check the balance of another account with the given wallet address.
 Anyone will be abale to check the balance of any account with the wallet address.

-`increaseBalance() :`This function allows the owner to increase the balance of the contract by a specified amount.

-`decreaseBalance(): `This function allows the owner to decrease the balance of the contract by a specified amount, as long as it does not result in a negative balance.
+`deductBalance(): `This function allows the owner to deduct the balance of the contract by a specified amount, as long as it does not result in a negative balance.